 - A shipping company that unduly pressured its truck drivers to put profit ahead of driver safety

-Certified lawyers handle your wrongful death claim
+Do you handle wrongful death claim for fatal accidents?

 - The driver of the other car

 - The manufacturer of a specific car part